 Zakat assessments have been agreed with the Department of Zakat and Income Tax up to 31 December 2008 for Aqsat International Trading Company Limited.
-The assessments for the years ended 31 December 2009 through 31 December 2013 have not yet been raised.
+The assessments for the years ended 31 December 2009 to 31 December 2013 and period ended 25 November 2014 have not yet been raised.